 HaveUHeard.com includes links to third-party websites and advertisements for third-party products and services.
 Product and service-specific opinions mentioned within the content of our blogs are entirely the opinions of the HaveUHeard.com team and its staff.
 It is our hope that you will find value in the products and services these third-party organizations represent, and patronize these businesses.
 Such advertising and marketing partnerships help make our efforts at HaveUHeard.com possible.
 Thank you for your support and ongoing interest.
 For additional information, please read our full HaveUHeard.com Disclosure Statement

-But then, just like that, students were sent home for the summer and colleges went virtual.
-Because our name is based on prior experience, the one thing none of our moms or interns had experience with was “HaveUHeard what to do during a pandemic?”
-And, just like how we felt when we dropped off our firsts at college and not knowing a lot of how college life works, we were just as perplexed as everyone else when it came to navigating college life during a pandemic.
-We shared blogs from our academic advisor, our Licensed Clinical Psychologist who works closely with college students, our published author, our resident college essay consultant, and from moms and students navigating this pandemic.
+But then, just like that, students went home for the summer and colleges went virtual.
+Our website is based on parent’s prior experience.
+The one thing none of our moms or interns had experience with was “HaveUHeard what to do during a pandemic?”
+When we dropped off our firsts at college, many of us did not know a lot about how college life works.
+We were just as perplexed as everyone else when it came to navigating college life during a pandemic.
+So we added blogs from our academic advisor, our Licensed Clinical Psychologist, our published author, our resident college essay consultant, and from moms and students navigating this pandemic.
 We lightened it up with blogs on current trends amongst college students (charcuterie, who knew?) and of course our holiday gift guides.

-Perhaps this pandemic was meant to teach us how to uncomplicate our lives or live simplistically, realizing that the less complicated we make life, the happier we will be.
-It is a lesson I learned during times that my life got complicated.
+Perhaps this pandemic taught us how to uncomplicate our lives or live simplistically, realizing that the less complicated we make life, the happier we will be.
+Life is a learning experience.
+It does not exist in a vacuum and it does get complicated.
 I don’t profess to say that living simply doesn’t mean that life is without complications.
-It means that I have learned, and continue to learn, that even during times when life is complicated, I always find my way back to the simple life where I am most at peace.
+Even during times when life is complicated, I find my way back to the simple life where I am most at peace.
 And that is what I hope to share with you… insider information, tips, recommendations, and personal, perhaps sometimes raw, stories about my journey to uncomplicate my life.